QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Can be given a profile for the energy it requests, which is scaled by the given scale factor.
 Alternatively a static load can be given.
 If the medium supports it, a temperature can be given, either as profile from a .prf file or from the ambient temperature of the project-wide weather file or a constant temperature can be set.

+The profile values can also be treated as volume flow.
+Then, a density and thermal capacity of the medium have to be given as well.
+Note that this only works if the FixedSink is directly connected to a component that provides a return flow temperature, which is currently only a STES!

 | Name | Type | R/D |  Example | Unit | Description |
 | ----------- | ------- | --- | ------------------------ | ------ | ------------------------ |
 | `energy_profile_file_path` | `String` | N/N | `profiles/district/demand.prf` | [W] or [Wh] | Path to the input energy profile.
 Define unit in profile header. |